Outstanding Invoice: Meaning & 5 Strategies to Collect Them

 There are two aspects you need to consider:

 Both are important.
 And knowing when, how often and what to write depends on your client’s payment behavior and account size.
-Let’s dive into how to talk with them.
+Let’s dive deep into them.

 A good reminder email increases the likelihood of being paid